ansys/pyfluent/README.rst

 Usage
 -----
-1) Run Fluent from the latest development branch with PyFluent preparation changes.
+1) Run Fluent from the latest develop branch.
 2) In the Fluent Console (TUI) execute the following Scheme code: (enable-feature 'new-tui)
 3) Start the server with server.txt as server-info filename.
    E.g., from the Fluent UI File Menu, select Applications > Server > Start ... .
 Enter server.txt in the dialog and select OK.